Welcome

 PALM SPRINGS

 Thursday nights in Palm Springs means a street fair with vendors and lots of people watching.
-We had an early bird dinner with MerrieAnn and Ken at a IMG_20140403_172953_903popular downtown eatery, Lulu’s California Bistro, and then had a chance to stroll down the street to take in the local scene.
+We had an early bird dinner with MerrieAnn and Ken at a popular downtown eatery, Lulu’s California Bistro, and then had a chance to stroll down the street to take in the local scene.
 Sometimes the local color comes in the form of pigs and statues.

 The pot-bellied pig (above) attracted a lot of attention and is apparently a “regular” on scene.
 The sidewalks throughout the downtown feature “stars” for local celebrities.
 This featured fountain statue and star were dedicated to Sonny Bono, former Mayor of Palm Springs and, later, a California Congressman.
 Yes, he is the same Sonny Bono that sang with Cher.